Aliases for RNF2 Gene

 GeneCards Summary for RNF2 Gene

 RNF2 (Ring Finger Protein 2) is a Protein Coding gene.
-Diseases associated with RNF2 include occult macular dystrophy and histidinemia.
-Among its related pathways are Transport to the Golgi and subsequent modification and Cytoskeletal Signaling.
+Diseases associated with RNF2 include angelman syndrome and occult macular dystrophy.
+Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
 GO annotations related to this gene include chromatin binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is RING1.

 UniProtKB/Swiss-Prot for RNF2 Gene